How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 • Alishan bus stop location: Alishan Bus Station here

-• At slow times, it was a minibus, but as the tourist numbers continue to rise, you may find it’s now a regular bus.
+• At slow times during COVID, this was a minibus, but as the tourist numbers continue to rise, you may find it’s now a regular bus.
 If it’s a minibus, you need to carry your luggage on board.
 If it’s a regular bus, you can put it in the compartment under the bus.

 • Even if you book your seat online, you’ll still pay for the bus on the spot.